Yyx2626/HTGTSrep/HTGTSrep/README.md

     source activate HTGTSrep

 ### Step 3
-Download proper version of [Igblast](ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/1.5.0/) and replace programs in igblast_bin folder if your OS is not Linux-based.
+Download proper/latest version of [Igblast](ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/), unpack and copy to folder 'external_software/' if your OS is not Linux-based.

 ### Note
-If necessary, install some more python and R packages needed for HTGTS-rep:
+If necessary, manually install some more python and R packages needed for HTGTS-rep:
 * Python
   * **Biopython**
   * **itertools**